Guidelines on Good Manufacturing Practice Standard and Good Distribution Practice Standard

 Good Distribution Practice (GDP) is a vital component of Quality Assurance.
 It requires the company to establish a quality system to ensure that products are consistently stored and handled as required by the marketing authorization or product specification, thereby maintaining the quality of the products during storage, transportation and distribution.
 HSA's auditors will conduct audits on the company in accordance to the HSA Guidance Notes on Good Distribution Practice.

-For easy reference, the revised Guidance Notes with track changes is available at the following hyperlink:
+For easy reference, the latest version of Guidance Notes with track changes is available at the following hyperlink:

-If further clarification(s) is/are required on the revised Guidance Notes on Good Distribution Practice, please contact the Good Distribution Practice Unit by e-mail at firstname.lastname@example.org or Tel.
-No. at 6866 3591/ 6866 3508.
+If further clarification(s) is/are required on the revised Guidance Notes on Good Distribution Practice, please write to us here or contact us at Tel: 6866 1111.